-1. Formal assessment elements - student's original unit mark is a pass/above
+1. Formal assessment elements - student's original unit mark is a pass/above a) The formal element mark appears capped at 40% (UG) / 50% (PG) on the Board Report and is identified with a code LS: Late Submission.
+The programme support officer will have a note of the uncapped mark achieved for information.
+For formal elements assessed on a pass/fail basis the code PLS: Pass, Late Submission is used.

-- a) The formal element mark appears capped at 40% (UG) / 50% (PG) on the Board Report and is identified with a code LS: Late Submission. - b) Where mitigation is accepted, the Programme Board may decide to award the actual uncapped mark or to offer an assessment as if for the first time in accordance with the Standard Assessment Regulations.
+Where mitigation is accepted, the Programme Board may decide to award the actual uncapped mark or to offer an assessment as if for the first time in accordance with the Standard Assessment Regulations.

-2. Formal assessment elements - student's original unit mark is below a pass
+2. Formal assessment elements - student's original unit mark is below a pass a) The formal element mark achieved will be displayed and identified with a code LS: Late Submission on the Board Report.
+For formal elements assessed on a pass/fail basis the code FLS: Fail, Late Submission will be used.

-- a) The formal element mark achieved will be displayed and identified with a code LS: Late Submission on the Board Report.
-For formal elements assessed on a pass/fail basis the code FLS: Fail, Late Submission will be used. - b) The failed work is considered as per normal in accordance with Standard Assessment Regulations, including where mitiating is accepted. - c) Standard Assessment Regulations.
+The failed work is considered as per normal in accordance with Standard Assessment regulations